laravel/wayfinder/README.md

 php artisan vendor:publish --tag=wayfinder-config
 ```

+## Upgrading from Previous Beta

+This version of Wayfinder generates _way_ more TypeScript than the previous beta.
+If you are upgrading from the previous beta version, please note the following changes:

+-   All files are generated, by default, under `resources/js/wayfinder`.
+Previously they were broken up between `actions` and `routes`.
+-   `types.ts` is now `types.d.ts`
+-   There is still a `routes` subdirectory for named routes, but there is no more `actions` subdirectory, the generated files simply follow the PHP namespace.
+-   The following command line flags have been removed and replaced with corresponding config values in the `wayfinder` config:
+    -   `--skip-actions`
+    -   `--skip-routes`
+    -   `--with-form`

 ## Generating TypeScript

 To generate TypeScript files from your Laravel application, run the `wayfinder:generate` command: